 A celebration of her life will be held Saturday, Jan.
 4, 2020, 1:00 PM at Trinity Lutheran Church, 119 Texas St., Bellingham, WA 98225.

-To send flowers to Vernelle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vernelle Ruby Rauch, please visit our floral store.